 In practice, the LG MDM is not available, though the TOE settings could be managed via a suitable MDM and corresponding agent.
 Alternatively, LG has developed a downloadable application that can be utilized to put the device into CC mode - MDM Test.apk.
-The LG Android 7 Devices (V30) Guidance Documentation contains instructions on how the application can be acquired.
+The LG Android 8 devices (G7 ThinQ, V35 ThinQ, V30, G6) Guidance Documentation contains instructions on how the application can be acquired.
 As of the conclusion of this evaluation, an administrator can send an e-mail to support-enterprise-mobility@lge.com to request the application.